MyBord/mybord-client/docs/projectManagement.md

   * add logout functionality and page transition back to landing
   * make video url input required // use set fields?
-  * have signup actually work for creating a new user
   * fix routing when going from landing to app
   * fix double spinner when loading app

-  * error handling when youtube url is invalid
-  * add subscription for cards
-  * post entire youtube url
   * add subscription to videos
   * have session be remembered by user
   * fix youtube card